 The Toledo Police Museum would like to thank Mr. David Bailey for this contribution to our Cops and Robbers exhibit.
 The Cowboy Hill shooting in our community was only a small piece of a much broader story.
 David has been piecing the cross-country crime spree of Hill and his accomplices for years.
 When his research brought him to the Toledo Police Museum, we were enlightened to the significance of the events that occurred here and collaborated with him to tell the story of this prolific criminal's gang activity in our region.

-Click here to view the entire story in PDF, watch the video, or click on a photo below to access part of the story.
+Click here to view the entire story in PDF, or click on a photo below to access part of the story.

 Archie Dennison; Known aliases: Arthur Crowley, Archie Knerr, Pete Foust, Ed Burton

 Red McGahan; Known aliases: James Carleton, Thomas Bliss, Larry Kurz, Ed Williams, Milton Brion

 A list of our good guys.
 Click on the names for what we have on each man.

 David Bailey is a retired architect now living in Muncie, Indiana.
 He is originally from the small town of Selma about six miles east of Muncie.
 As a teenager he first heard the story of the famous gangster Gerald Chapman and how he was captured in Muncie.

 Since his parents instilled in him a keen interest in history, he decided to write an accurate historical account of the life of Chapman.
 He began research for this book about Chapman approximately four years ago.